atanas-rujinov/SIV-2/README.md

 The agent's behavior is defined in `agent/instructions1.txt`.
 You can modify this file to change how the agent interacts with debtors.
 The current configuration makes the agent:

-- Introduce itself as Vasil Iliev from VIS-2
+- Introduce itself as Iliya Vasilev from SIV-2
 - Be persistent about collecting the debt
 - Explain the current credit situation and consequences of non-payment
 - Offer payment options